 The forest is an important nature reserve with many species of medicinal plants and the dominating tree can be identified as the Na-Tree (Mesua nagasurium).
 The forest reserve is consisting of endemic, introduced and native flora species and they have been identified and properly named with the help of the University of Peradeniya.

 Manikdena archaeological site is surrounded by several other important archaeological sites such as Dambulla cave temple, Ibbankatuwa, Potana, Nalanda Gedige and Aluvihara.
-Nearby natural attractions such as Riverton and Pitawala patana can also be easily reached from Manikdena archaeological site.
-Poaching, collecting firewood ad relic hinting has been identified as the immediate threats to the Manikdena archaeological site and nature reserve.
+Nearby natural attractions such as Riverston and Pitawala Patana can also be easily reached from Manikdena archaeological site.
+Poaching, collecting firewood ad relic hunting has been identified as the immediate threats to the Manikdena archaeological site and nature reserve.